Hand Washing Knowledge

 1) While having certain knowledge is important, it is often a poor predictor of human behaviour.
 Assessing whether the target households have a handwashing facility with water and soap is likely to give you more valuable data.

 2) If you know that the hand washing awareness among the population is likely to be high, consider changing the indicator to "... at least 4 out of 5 key moments" (instead of the existing 3 out of 5).

 3) When asking people about when they should wash their hands, one of the most common (and logical) answers is "When my hands are dirty".
 Although such answer is not included among the commonly promoted "5 critical moments", it is of course a correct answer.
-When your data collector receives such answer, s/he should always probe further by asking, for example, "Before and after which occasions are your hands dirty?" or "On what occasions do you think that hands must be washed, so that they are clean?"
+When a data collector receives such an answer, s/he should always probe further by asking, for example, "Before and after which occasions are your hands dirty?" or "On what occasions do you think that hands must be washed, so that they are clean?"